dotenvx/dotenvx.github.io/corporate.md

         </thead>
         <tbody>
           <tr>
-            <th scope="row">{% include components/design-link.html href="mailto:support@dotenvx.com?subject=Supporter%20corporate%20support" label="Supporter →" %}</th>
+            <th scope="row">{% include components/design-link.html href="mailto:support@dotenvx.com?subject=Steward%20corporate%20support" label="Steward →" %}</th>
             <td>$10,000/yr</td>
-            <td>Conversations with maintainers and fellow supporters, previews of work in progress, and public recognition as a corporate supporter.</td>
+            <td><span class="pricing-value-detail pricing-value-detail--right" tabindex="0" aria-label="Conversations with maintainers and fellow supporters, previews of work in progress, and public recognition as a corporate supporter." data-tooltip="Conversations with maintainers and fellow supporters, previews of work in progress, and public recognition as a corporate supporter.">Conversations with maintainers…</span></td>
           </tr>
           <tr>
             <th scope="row">{% include components/design-link.html href="mailto:support@dotenvx.com?subject=Partner%20corporate%20support" label="Partner →" %}</th>
             <td>$25,000/yr</td>
-            <td>Everything in Supporter, with prominent company recognition and opportunities to share your team’s perspective with the supporter community.</td>
+            <td><span class="pricing-value-detail pricing-value-detail--right" tabindex="0" aria-label="Everything in Steward, with prominent company recognition and opportunities to share your team’s perspective with the supporter community." data-tooltip="Everything in Steward, with prominent company recognition and opportunities to share your team’s perspective with the supporter community.">Everything in Steward…</span></td>
           </tr>
           <tr>
             <th scope="row">{% include components/design-link.html href="mailto:support@dotenvx.com?subject=Lead%20Partner%20corporate%20support" label="Lead Partner →" %}</th>
             <td>$50,000/yr</td>
-            <td>Everything in Partner, with leading company recognition and a featured supporter story celebrating your commitment to the future of .env.</td>
+            <td><span class="pricing-value-detail pricing-value-detail--right" tabindex="0" aria-label="Everything in Partner, with leading company recognition and a featured supporter story celebrating your commitment to the future of .env." data-tooltip="Everything in Partner, with leading company recognition and a featured supporter story celebrating your commitment to the future of .env.">Everything in Partner…</span></td>
           </tr>
           <tr>
             <th scope="row">{% include components/design-link.html href="mailto:support@dotenvx.com?subject=Principal%20corporate%20support" label="Principal →" %}</th>
             <td>$100,000/yr</td>
-            <td>Everything in Lead Partner, with top placement among corporate supporters and recognition as a principal backer of the next chapter of .env.</td>
+            <td><span class="pricing-value-detail pricing-value-detail--right" tabindex="0" aria-label="Everything in Lead Partner, with top placement among corporate supporters and recognition as a principal backer of the next chapter of .env." data-tooltip="Everything in Lead Partner, with top placement among corporate supporters and recognition as a principal backer of the next chapter of .env.">Everything in Lead Partner…</span></td>
           </tr>
         </tbody>
       {% endcapture %}